 Don’t use with: It may interfere with medications like birth control and anticoagulants.
 Consult your doctor before beginning any new supplements.

 The main motivator for many who seek out saw palmetto is hair loss.
 Friese explains that saw palmetto affects the 5-alpha reductase enzyme.
 This is the enzyme that is responsible for converting testosterone into DHT, the hormone responsible for male and female pattern hair loss.
-Dr. Zeichner agrees, adding "saw palmetto is a botanical extract that has been shown to block the effect of androgen hormones.
+Zeichner agrees, adding that "saw palmetto is a botanical extract that has been shown to block the effect of androgen hormones.
 We know that high levels of these hormones are associated with hair thinning, so blocking them may theoretically improve hair growth."
-Researchers believe that saw palmetto reduces hair loss by preventing the conversion of testosterone into DHT and preventing the absorption of DHT in the body.

 It's important to note that most studies on saw palmetto have been focused on its effects on men.
 More large-scale research is needed on humans to conclusively understand the impact on women.
 Women who are nursing or pregnant should not take saw palmetto.

-- Prevents Hair Loss: By preventing the body from converting testosterone into DHT, saw palmetto prevents hair loss.
-DHT is believed to be one of the leading causes of male and female pattern baldness.
+- Prevents hair loss: By potentially preventing the body from converting testosterone into DHT, saw palmetto may prevent hair loss.

-- Fights Inflammation: Friese shares that saw palmetto has been shown to have anti-inflammatory properties on the scalp.
-Inflammation is the cause of many scalp related issues and hair growth problems.
-By reducing inflammation, saw palmetto improves the overall health of the scalp.
+- Fights inflammation: Friese shares that saw palmetto has anti-inflammatory properties on the scalp.
+Inflammation is the cause of many scalp-related issues and hair growth problems.
+By reducing inflammation, the idea is that saw palmetto may improve the overall health of the scalp.

-- Promotes Hair Growth: A reduction of inflammation in the scalp can also contribute to new hair growth.
+- Promotes hair growth: A reduction of inflammation in the scalp may also contribute to new hair growth.
 A healthy scalp is the key to new growth and Friese shares that less inflammation can result in improvement of hair growth and prevention of hair loss in both men and women.